vercel/examples/examples/hostname-rewrites/README.md

 # Hostname Rewrites Example

+> If you're building a Platforms on Vercel, this example is for you.

 In this example, you'll learn how to programmatically create unique content pages for your users with a multi-tenant infrastructure using Edge Middleware.
 Each user gets assigned a unique subdomain when they create their account, with the (usually paid) option to add a custom domain.

 For context, here are some example pages: